ATA Airlines: Expansion

-By the mid-1990s, ATA began focusing on increasing its domestic scheduled services including Hawaii as well as international routes to Mexico and the Caribbean (based on leisure travel) and began using the slogan, "On ATA, You're on Vacation."
-The airline began operating a sizable hub at Chicago Midway International Airport, and offered scheduled services throughout the United States, as well as flights to Hawaii, Mexico and the Caribbean while continuing extensive military and government contract air charter flights.
+By the mid-1990s, ATA began focusing on increasing its domestic scheduled services including Hawaii as well as international routes to Mexico and the Caribbean (based on leisure travel) and began using the slogan, "On ATA, You're on Vacation".
+The airline began operating a sizable hub at Chicago Midway International Airport and offered scheduled services throughout the continental United States, as well as flights to Hawaii, Mexico and the Caribbean, all while continuing extensive military and government contract air charter flights.

 ATA also began a twice weekly charter service from Orlando to both London Gatwick Airport and Manchester in the UK.
-All services operated via Gander in eastern Canada where the aircraft would refuel.
-Most seats were reserved by UK tour operator Travel City Direct who specialised in Florida fly-drive vacations.
+All these services operated via Gander in eastern Canada where the aircraft would refuel.
+Most seats were reserved by UK tour operator Travel City Direct, who specialized in Florida fly-drive vacations.
 Travel City boasted higher luggage allowances, complimentary meals and snacks plus leather seats.
 Remaining seats were often filled by American military staff.

-Services to the UK ceased in 2002 when Travel City switched to another airline; Air Atlanta Europe.
+Services to the UK ceased in 2002 when Travel City switched to another airline, Air Atlanta Europe.

 In 2000, ATA placed a large order for 39 new Boeing 737-800 aircraft and 12 Boeing 757-300 aircraft to expand its fleet for additional flights from Midway.
 That year, the airline also began scheduled flights to Mexico and was designated as a major carrier by the United States Department of Transportation.

 In June 2001, ATA received the delivery of their first new aircraft, Boeing 737-800 registered as "N301TZ".
-In August of that same year, the airline received the delivery of another new type of aircraft, the Boeing 757-300; whom ATA became the North American Launch customer of this particular type.
+In August of that same year, the airline received the delivery of another new type of aircraft, the Boeing 757-300, for which ATA was the North American Launch customer.
 ATA's first 757-300 was registered "N550TZ" and the airline also introduced a new logo on these new airplanes, replacing ATA as a "vacation airline" and putting more emphasis on ATA as a "business airline."